peterjobes/jekyll-now/_posts/2019-04-30-Its-the-hope-that-I-cant-stand.md

 Hayley’s coach has written [a great blog](https://www.runningwithwolves.me/blog/2019/4/30/more-than-this-photo) about this and expressed that there were more newsworthy things, but the thing about her finish is that it is both incredible and relatable.
 It’s a human story and human stories inspire us in particular ways.

 I’m a huge fan of Kipchoge, he’s the greatest marathoner ever, but I can’t relate.
 I can’t imagine how it feels to finish 26.2 miles, faster than any other human ever has, with unflappable grace.

-But seeing an elite runner go through the wall lets you empathise and seeing them push through agony inspires.
+On the other hand, seeing an elite runner go through the wall lets you empathise and seeing them push through agony inspires.
 Of course she's far better than most of us will ever be, but there's still something in pain that we relate too.
 Not to mention the fact she does it on top of a regular job, a challenge to me the next time I say I’ve not got time to train.

->But seeing an elite runner go through the wall lets you empathise and seeing them push through agony inspires.
+>Seeing an elite runner go through the wall lets you empathise and seeing them push through agony inspires.

 For me the next marathon is less than four weeks away.
 I’ve been struggling with a calf injury this season and accepted a place in Edinburgh transferred from a club mate as a way to give myself a target.
 I’ve not trained enough.
 Some days my legs still hurt.
 But on Saturday I broke the rules and, in need of a confidence boost, rattled off twenty miles at target marathon pace.